kom-senapati/ai-quiz-bot/README.md

+# AI Quiz App

 This project is a quiz application powered by AI (mdb.ai).
-It allows users to create, play, and manage quizzes using MindsDB for predictive capabilities.
+It allows users to create, play, and manage quizzes.

 ### :movie_camera: Demo